louis-langholtz/PlayRho/PlayRho/README.md

 This component is the base required component for the project.
 None of the other components are necessary if you only want to build and install the library.

-If you want to build any other components:
+If you want to build any other components, see the other component folders' README.md files.
-1. Ensure you have the following prerequisites installed.
-2. See the other component folders README.md files.

 ## Prerequisites